 If a property does not have a licence from the Local Authority, the landlord can receive a fine of up to £20,000 together with compulsory repayment of all rent received from the tenant’s occupying that HMO.

 A key reason for licencing is to help Local Authorities monitor the number of HMOs and assess standards.
 If the property is not maintained to the standard required, then a licence can be revoked by the Local Authority and a fine issued.

 Licences need to be renewed every 5 years.
 If you find yourself without a valid licence or your property does not meet safety conditions, you need to take immediate action.
 The Property Litigation team (link) can help guide you through the process of application and/or responding to any enforcement action.
 Our solicitors are experienced in raising mitigating factors with Local Authorities to reach a level of fine that is acceptable.

-If you are a landlord of a HMO, Pinney Talfourd’s property litigation solicitors will be happy to discuss your situation in more detail.
-The team is recommended by Legal 500 UK and our solicitors are able to meet clients out of hours and at any of our locations across Essex and London.
-Contact the team here.
+If you are a landlord of a HMO, our residential property litigation solicitors will be happy to discuss your situation in more detail so please contact us.
+The team is recommended by The Legal 500 UK and our solicitors are able to meet clients out of hours and at any of our locations across Essex and London.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site's analytics report.
 The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.

 Installed by Google Analytics, _gid cookie stores information on how visitors use a website, while also creating an analytics report of the website's performance.
 Some of the data that are collected include the number of visitors, their source, and the pages they visit anonymously.